TomassLu/covid-classification-segmentation-web/README.md

 # Libraries used
 Python: Tensorflow, keras, matplot, numpy, cv2, os, flask
-Javascript: axios, react (the javascript frontend was built with create-react-app) (Tensorflow and keraas versions - 2.13)
+Javascript: axios, react (the javascript frontend was built with create-react-app) (Tensorflow and keras versions - 2.13)

 # Used method info
 The same as covid-classification-segmentation three models were trained: densenet201 for image classification and 2 unets for lung and infection segmentation (for densenet batch size used - 16, for unets - 8, optimizer - adam)